 Reduced Grid Effects.
 In the first example, we consider a rectangular reservoir with homogeneous and isotropic permeability of 500 mD (the porosity is 0.3).
-The reservoir is produced from a symmetric well pattern consisting of an injector with a bottomhole constraint of 600 bar and two producers with a rate constraint of 40 m3/day (Fig. 3).
+The reservoir is produced from a symmetric well pattern consisting of an injector with a bottomhole constraint of 600 bar and two producers with a rate constraint of 40 m/day (Fig. 2).
 We assume incompressible flow and use quadratic relative permeability curves.
-A total of 20,000 days of production is simulated using 100 time steps, each of 200 days.
-As can be seen from the streamlines and water-cut curves in Fig. 3, use of the mimetic method strongly reduces the grid-orientation effects inherent in the standard five-point scheme.
+A total of 20,000 days of production is simulated using 100 time steps, each of

-Fig. 3-Simple test case designed to compare grid-orientation effects in the mimetic and the standard five-point scheme.
+Fig. 2-Simple test case designed to compare grid-orientation effects in the mimetic and the standard five-point scheme.
 The flow pattern should be symmetric because of the symmetric well pattern.

-Fig. 4-The left plot shows the 2D system of high-permeability fracture corridors on a fine 800×800 grid.
-The right plots show the upscaled permeability field on a 80×80 grid with K{xx} (top) and K{yy} (bottom).
+Fig. 3-The left plot shows the 2D system of high-permeability fracture corridors on a fine $800 \times 800$ grid.
+The right plots show the upscaled permeability field on a $80 \times 80$ grid with $K{xx}$ (top) and $K{yy}$ (bottom).